-"In God we trust.
-All others must bring data." - W. Edwards Deming

-Customer Relationship Management, or CRM, is a powerful weapon you can deploy in your law firm.
+In God we trust.
+All others must bring data.-W. Edwards Deming Customer relationship management, or CRM, is a powerful weapon you can deploy in your law firm.
 A CRM is a tool to organize, segment, and communicate with your database of contacts in a very focused and intentional way.
 If you are not already using and leveraging the robust horsepower a CRM provides, then your firm is missing out.
 There are many different CRMs available, but I have found that you generally get what you pay for when it comes to this technology.
-Here are some things to keep in mind that a CRM can do which can seriously help a law firm to operate effectively and grow.
+Below are some things a CRM can do that can seriously help a law firm to operate effectively and grow.